jantjehier/programmeerproject/PROCES.md

 # day 7

 I added a hover function with labels to the timeline.
-I also made code that searches for the lowest and highest year and determines the part of the timeline that should be visable.
+I also made code that searches for the lowest and highest year and determines the part of the timeline that should be visable and started with the piechart.

+# day 9

+I added the visualisations together and made the link between the barchart and the other visualisations.
+I started with the function that detects the overlay between lines on the timeline.